HackAndPwn/HackAndPwn.github.io/_posts/2020-09-12-windows-7-esu-analysis-updates.md

 Install KB4528069 as described in [Windows 7 ESU Analysis](https://hackandpwn.com/windows-7-esu-analysis).

-### Installing KB5007236 (November 2021 Cumulative Update)
+### Installing KB5008244 (December 2021 Cumulative Update)

-The November 2021 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
+The December 2021 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
 However, the same technique that previously applied still works.

 1. Install the latest Servicing Stack Update [Windows6.1-KB5006749-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5006749-x64.msu) [Windows6.1-KB5006749-x86.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5006749-x86.msu).
 Reboot the machine.

 2. If using the Manifest/Components registry key technique, perform the same installation steps as KB4528069 using the updated files below.

-3. If using the failed reboot technique, try to install KB5007236 and let it fail.
+3. If using the failed reboot technique, try to install KB5008244 and let it fail.
 Apply the updated SideBySide registry key below and retry the update.
 This time it will succeed.

 <br>